 Are canoe barrels waterproof?

-Assuming you don’t have a defective or damaged one, waterproof barrels for canoeing ensure the food / gear inside stays dry.
+Assuming you don’t have a defective or damaged one, canoe barrels are excellent waterproof barrels and ensure the food / gear inside stays dry.
 They are entirely waterproof.

 The O-ring inside the lid is a gasket that keeps water out.
 So when the barrel lid is secure on the barrel (secured by the metal ring), the barrel is entirely waterproof.